katieravenwood/DataVizProjects/README.md

 ## Challenges:

 ### Maven Analytics Challenges
 Visualizations related to various Maven Analytics Challenges, some submitted for competition, some completed for practice purposes after challenges have closed.
-Information and starter datasets cab be found at https://www.mavenanalytics.io/data-playground
+Information on challenges and starter datasets can be found at https://www.mavenanalytics.io/data-playground

 <table>
   <tr>